Hang Tough

-"Hang Tough" is a song by American glam metal band Tesla.
+"Hang Tough" is a song by American rock band Tesla.
 The song was released as the second single from the band's second studio album, The Great Radio Controversy.
 "Hang Tough" peaked at #34 on the Billboard Hot Mainstream Rock Tracks chart.

 Music video

 The song's music video was directed by Nigel Dick.

 The music video begins with a boy playing with an old telegraph, similar to the image on the album's cover art.
 The rest of the video shows the band performing the song in a darkened room.